Kerbas-ad-astra/HGR-Community-Fixes/README.md

 	* Added support for DeployableEngines (Nertea's plugin used for e.g. Cryogenic Engines).
 	* Fixed some spelling in part descriptions.
 	* Re-titled HGR's 1.875m fairing, to distinguish it from MOLE's.
+* 2016 XX (1.4.1): Remote Control
+	* Removed the RT patch (it's in RT now).
+Therefore, **this and subsequent versions of HGR Community Fixes are not compatible with KSP 1.1.0-2.**

 ##Roadmap